 Tamara Valovich McLeod, , PhD, ATC, FNATA, Professor in the Athletic Training Program and Directors of the Interdisciplinary Research Laboratory, and Athletic Training Practice-Based Research Network in the Department of Interdisciplinary Health Sciences at A.T.
 Still University in Mesa, Arizona, noted that some of her previous work had shown a higher rate of reporting when terms like "ding"and "bell-rung" were included.
 "We do need to educate that those events, even though they may seem inconsequential, need to be reported and evaluated by a healthcare provider.
 I'd rather err on the side of caution and remove a child to evaluate him/her than miss a concussion and have a catastrophic event."

 Despite increased concussion education, the underreporting rate of approximately 40% for perceived concussions the researchers found was not substantially better than the 50% underreporting rate found in previous studies over the last decade.
 [2,3,4]

 Knowledge doesn't increase reporting

 To test the hypothesis that better knowledge about concussions and attitudes towards reporting concussion symptoms are associated with higher rates of reporting, researchers surveyed 1669 high school athletes in 6 sports (football, cheerleading, boys' and girls' soccer, boys' or girls' lacrosse) at 25 U.S. high schools over the period November 2008 to February 2010 [before many of the so-called Lystedt laws were passed by almost U.S. states requiring mandatory concussion education as a condition for sports participation].
-To model the reality that less than 50% of U.S. high schools have access to an athletic trainer (recent statistics from the National Athletic Trainers' Association suggest that the percentage has ticked up to about 60%), 15 of the schools had daily access to an AT, while 10 did not.
+To model the reality that less than 50% of U.S. high schools have access to an athletic trainer (recent statistics from the National Athletic Trainers' Association suggest that the percentage has ticked up to about 70%), 15 of the schools had daily access to an AT, while 10 did not.